highcharts/highcharts/docs/accessibility/accessibility-module.md

 **Caption:**

 It is possible to add the text description directly on the chart SVG as well, using the [`caption`](https://api.highcharts.com/highcharts/caption) option.
 If this option is used, the caption will automatically be made available to screen reader users.
-The caption renders in the bottom, and is a part of the exported chart.
+The caption renders at the bottom of the chart, and is included if the chart is exported.

 ```js
 Highcharts.chart('container', {